-My wife Rachel, daughter Ali, and I live in Weymouth; right down the street from where I grew up.
+My wife Rachel, daughters Ali & Emma, and I live in Weymouth, MA; right down the street from where I grew up.
 When I’m not working in any of the areas described above, I love spending time with my family, enjoying all sorts of adventures across the South Shore and the greater New England area.

 About this page:

-A lot of people ask me “why have EricDresser.com in the age of social media, couldn’t you just post your content there?”
+Some people ask me “why have EricDresser.com in the age of social media, couldn’t you just post your content there?”
 I don’t really ever have a quick answer, but what started as a place to post my resume and show a few examples of my work has over time turned into a place to upload original content and link to other outside material that I thought might be important or otherwise notable.
 In addition to this you will also find a lot of information about me, my hobbies, research & some of what I have been up to lately.
 Most importantly this site is an index of sorts to my many various networks and profiles.